Squ1zM0/nolongerevil-thermostat/README.md

 ### 8. Link your device

-To link your Nest device to your NoLongerEvil account:
+To link your Nest device to your No Longer Evil account:

 1. On your Nest device, navigate to: **Settings → Nest App → Get Entry Code**
 2. The device will display a unique entry code
-3. Enter this code on the NoLongerEvil dashboard
+3. Enter this code on the No Longer Evil dashboard
 4. Your device is now linked and ready to use!

-## What Gets Flashed

-The firmware installation process installs three components:

-1. **x-load.bin** - First-stage bootloader (X-Loader for OMAP)
-2. **u-boot.bin** - Second-stage bootloader (Das U-Boot) loaded at address 0x80100000
-3. **uImage** - Linux kernel image loaded at address 0x80A00000

-After flashing, the device jumps to execution at 0x80100000 (u-boot).

 ## Security Considerations